-State Police officers may use laser speed determination devices, radar, and/or microcomputer devices, or handheld photo speed monitoring devices as described in this section.
+State Police officers may use laser speed determination devices, radar, and/or microcomputer devices as described in this section.
 All localities may use radar and laser speed determination devices to measure speed.
+State Police officers and any locality may use handheld photo speed monitoring devices to measure speed as authorized in §46.2-882.1.
 The Cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park and the Counties of Arlington, Fairfax, Loudoun, and Prince William and towns within such counties may use microcomputer devices as described in this section.